luozongbao/promptpay-qr-generator/README.md

 # PromptPay QR Code Generator

-A simple and effective tool to generate PromptPay QR codes for receiving payments in Thailand.
-This standalone PHP application requires zero dependencies and uses the goQR.me API for QR code generation.
+A modern, clean architecture tool to generate PromptPay QR codes for receiving payments in Thailand.
+This application features a clean separation between frontend and API, with the main interface consuming a dedicated REST API endpoint.

-Users can input a PromptPay target (phone number, National ID/Tax ID, or e-Wallet ID) and an optional amount to instantly generate a scannable QR code.
+Users can access the web interface for interactive QR generation or use the API directly for programmatic integration.

+## 🏗️ Architecture

+The application is structured with clean separation of concerns:

+- **Frontend** (`index.php`) - User-friendly web interface that consumes the API
+- **API** (`api/index.php`) - Dedicated REST API endpoint for QR code generation
+- **No Dependencies** - Both components use only built-in PHP functions and goQR.me API

 ## ✨ Features

+- ✅ **Clean Architecture** - Separated frontend and API for better maintainability
 - ✅ **Zero Dependencies** - No Composer or external libraries required
 - ✅ **Web Interface** - User-friendly form for interactive QR generation
-- ✅ **REST API** - Programmatic access for integration with other systems
+- ✅ **REST API** - Dedicated `/api/` endpoint for programmatic access
 - ✅ **Multiple Output Formats** - Image, JSON, and Base64 responses
 - ✅ **Input Validation** - Supports phone numbers, tax IDs, and e-wallet IDs
 - ✅ **Optional Amount** - Generate QR codes with or without payment amounts
 - ✅ **Real-time QR Generation** - Instant QR code creation using goQR.me API
-- ✅ **Download QR Code** - Save generated QR codes as PNG files (web interface)
-- ✅ **Automatic File Cleanup** - Old QR files are automatically removed
+- ✅ **CORS Support** - API includes proper CORS headers for cross-origin requests
 - ✅ **Responsive Design** - Works on desktop and mobile devices
 - ✅ **Error Handling** - Comprehensive error checking and user feedback